biboyd/SALSA/paper.md

 This work was supported by STScI grant HST-AR-14315.001-A and NSF grants AAG-1514700 and AAG-1908109.
-The authors would also like to thank the members of the FOGGIE Collaboration, the developers of the Trident software package, Cameron Hummels and Britton Smith, and the primary developer of Spectacle, Nicholas Earl, for their contributions in helping to make the SALSA package a reality.
+The authors would also like to thank the members of the FOGGIE Collaboration and the developers of the Trident software package, Cameron Hummels and Britton Smith, for their contributions in helping to make the SALSA package a reality.

 # References